← Back to Assets Turn-Based Combat API

 We Run the Battle

 Turn order, state tracking, win/loss detection, event broadcasting.
-Create a battle, add characters, pick a turn system — you're running.
+Create a battle, add characters, pick a system — you're running.

 Pure C#